 The quantitative, weekly assessment of conditions by our strategies selects the optimum ETF(s) to hold at any given time while meeting each particular strategy's total return, risk-tolerance, and trading-activity objectives.
 Transactions take place infrequently, with an average of two to seven months between trades.
 ETFOptimize adds just the right amount of systematic activity to turn passive, index-based ETF portfolios into powerful performance machines that produce returns that are as much as 10-fold better than a buy-and-hold approach using those same ETFs.

 Returns for the ETFOptimize Strategies range from 15% to 35% average compounded growth per year with 100% of all years profitable (57 of 57 total years) across all strategies.
 On average, max drawdowns are reduced to less than 1/4th of what the overall market experiences across the span of a strategy's long-term performance (sinve inception).
-When a deep selloff or bear market begins, our systems have already rotated into cash or the optimum defensive ETF, thereby turning the tables and transforming every market downturn into an opportunity to add profits.
+When a deep selloff or bear market begins, our systems have already rotated into cash or th hi Christina, how is Sierra doing?
+Any better?e optimum defensive ETF, thereby turning the tables and transforming every market downturn into an opportunity to add profits.